fawda123/veggam/README.md

 ### Example GAM: p/a largeleaf pondweed

 The second model is the same as the first except p/a of largeleaf pondweed is modelled as a binomial (logit link) variable.
+The result shows the conditional probability of presence for largelead pondweed given depth, phosphorus, and p/a of invasives.

 ```r
 data(veg_rch)